-Coffee and tea consumption reduce MRSA riskJuly 15th, 2011 in Diseases, Conditions, Syndromes /
+Coffee and tea consumption reduce MRSA riskJuly 15, 2011 by Deborah Braconnier in Medicine & Health / Diseases, Conditions, Syndromes

 While an apple a day may keep the doctor away, new research published in the Annals of Family Medicine say that hot tea or coffee may keep the methicillin-resistant Staphyloccus aureus, or MRSA, bug away, or at least out of your nose.

 The study, led by Eric Matheson from the University of South Carolina, looked at 5,500 Americans and their coffee and hot tea consumption in association with the presence of the MRSA bacteria in the nasal cavity.